Addressing mode: Base plus offset, and variations

-The offset is usually a signed 16-bit value (though the 80386 expanded it to 32 bits).

 If the offset is zero, this becomes an example of register indirect addressing; the effective address is just the value in the base register.

 On many RISC machines, register 0 is fixed at the value zero.
 If register 0 is used as the base register, this becomes an example of absolute addressing.
-However, only a small portion of memory can be accessed (64 kilobytes, if the offset is 16 bits).
+However, only a small portion of memory can be accessed.

-The 16-bit offset may seem very small in relation to the size of current computer memories (which is why the 80386 expanded it to 32-bit).
-It could be worse: IBM System/360 mainframes only have an unsigned 12-bit offset.
+The offset is often small in relation to the size of current computer memories.
 However, the principle of locality of reference applies: over a short time span, most of the data items a program wants to access are fairly close to each other.

 This addressing mode is closely related to the indexed absolute addressing mode.